73+ Essential Swahili Travel Phrases for Travelers to East Africa + Free Download

 3.2.
 Common Swahili phrases for greetings and introductions

 Common Swahili words and phrases for greetings lay the foundation for any interaction.
-Swahili african greetings phrases are allowing you to initiate conversations and make a positive first impression.
+Swahili African greetings phrases allow you to initiate conversations and make a positive first impression.

 ENGLISHSWAHILI